Methodology

 How scoring works

-1) Equity pressure
+1) Equity signal

 2) Rates pressure